inntran/git-benchmark-testdata/Menkib/Fulah.markdown

 MORAL OF THE STORY:  Invest in fo consumer electronics manufacturers.
 		-- Tom Annau
-... eighty years later he could still recall with the young pang of his original joy his falling in love with Ada.
+... eighty years later he could still recall with the ng pang of his original joy his falling in love with Ada.
 		-- Nabokov
 "Bureaucracy is the enemy of innovation."